-Once adopted the SPD will be monitored against the targets in the Sustainability Appraisal.
+11. Once adopted the SPD will be monitored against the targets in the Sustainability Appraisal.
 The SPD will also be reviewed as and when necessary to reflect changes to the Tariff and planning obligations in the UDA which might arise from new detailed studies on infrastructure requirements.
-It might also be reviewed if there are relevant amendments to national policy advice, including the possible introduction of the Planning Gain Supplement.
+It might also be reviewed if there are relevant

-For new development outside the area covered by the Tariff, developers should refer to the Council's other documents that provide guidance on the type of infrastructure for which the Council will be seeking contributions.
+12. For new development outside the area covered by the Tariff, developers should refer to the Council's other documents that provide guidance on the type of infrastructure for which the Council will be seeking contributions.
 These include SPD on Social and Community Infrastructure, Supplementary Planning Guidance (SPG) covering Affordable Housing; Development and Flood Risk; Education Contributions; Leisure, Recreation and Sports Facilities; Parking Standards and forthcoming SPDs on Transport Infrastructure and Sustainable Construction.